Resources: Guides

 Like the federal Earned Income Tax Credit, the California Earned Income Tax Credit (CalEITC) is a tax credit, but available exclusively to Californians — including Individual Tax Identification Number (ITIN) holders.
 An estimated 3 million California families and individuals qualified for the credit in 2021.

-Eligible tax filers can receive up to $3,417 depending on their income and family size.
+Eligible tax filers can receive up to $3,529 depending on their income and family size.

-- File a California state tax return
+You must file a state tax return and:

-- Have taxable earned income between $1 – $30,000
+- Have earned income ($1-$30,950)

 - Married/registered domestic partner (RDP) filing separately filers must meet all of the following requirements: